 The daytime respite centre has two main areas of activity: the afternoon educational centre, and the training/education laboratory.
 The activities proposed (workshops in creative writing, cookery, lawfulness, sports activities, manual activities, cinema project) give ample space to practical activities and creativity, stimulating learning and development through experience.

 Mediobanca’s contribution will finance three children’s education for 2019.

 Mediobanca Group INSIEME

-Organised in partnership with CUS Milano Rugby and sponsored by the City of Milan, INSIEME (“Together”) promotes social inclusion through sport in a number of areas on the outskirts of the city.
-The project launched in the Quarto Oggiaro neighbourhood and in the coming years will be extended to the Baggio and Via Padova districts, with the goal of reaching at least 1500 boys and girls aged between 8 and 14.
+Now in its second year, the project, organized in partnership with CUS Milano Rugby and sponsored by the City of Milan, promotes social inclusion through sport in a number of areas on the outskirts of the city.
+In 2017 the project launched in the Quarto Oggiaro neighbourhood, and this year will be extended to the Via Padova district as well, to be followed by the Baggio area in 2019, with the goal of reaching at least 1,500 boys and girls aged between 8 and 14.

 Italian Paralympic Committee

 On 12 May 2016, Mediobanca Group teamed up with the Italian Paralympic Committee (CIP) to help support and spread the values of Paralympic sport.

 Mediobanca, Compass and CheBanca! have worked with the CIP at leading events such as the Rio 2016 Paralympic Games (7–18 September 2016), and will continue to do so at the Pyeongchang 2018 Paralympic Winter Games and the Tokyo 2020 Paralympic Games.
 The partnership also covers the Italian Paralympic Awards, National Paralympic Day (2016, 2018 and 2020), and all national and international events promoted by the CIP and dedicated to the Paralympic ideal.